Student privacy notice

 We have a named Data Protection Officer, Suzie Mereweather, who can be contacted via email@example.com

 One of our responsibilities is to tell you about the different ways we collect and use your personal data.
 This statement provides details about these uses.
 In addition to this statement, you may be given further information about the uses of your personal data when you use certain services offered by the University of Surrey.

 Under data protection legislation we are only allowed to collect the minimum amount of personal data that we need to carry out a specific purpose.
-The data we hold and process about you is:
+The data we hold and process about you is the following.